RaphaelIT7/gmod-holylib/README.md

 #### table GetGlobalEntityList()
 Returns all entities that are in the global entity list.
-> [!NOTE]
-> This will only contain networkable / networked entities.

 ### EntityList
 This class should remove some overhead to improve performance since you can pass it to some functions.